david-dorf/BotChocolate/README.md

 perceive the environment, the system utilizes an Intel D435i camera AprilTags.
 Upon initial setup, a calibration process must be completed.
 After this, the process consisted of using AprilTags to locate a scoop of cocoa, a mug, a spoon, and a kettle relative to the robot.
-Next, using our custom MoveIt API for python, movebot, the robot is able to perform path planning between all of these objects.
-It turns on the kettle, dumps the cocoa powder into the mug, pours the hot water over the power, and stirs the mixture with the spoon.
+Next, using our custom MoveIt API for Python, movebot, the robot is able to perform path planning between all of these objects.
+It turns on the kettle, dumps the cocoa powder into the mug, pours the hot water over the power, and stirs the mixture it with the spoon.

 ## System Architecture
 BotChocolate consists of 4 packages:

-`movebot` is a python API for MoveIt in ROS2 used for path planning of the robot.
+`movebot` is a Python API for MoveIt in ROS2 used for path planning of the robot.
 It uses the `simple_move` to interface with other nodes.

 `movebot_interfaces` consists of the custom srv and msgs to interact with the movebot package.